Alexandruhulpe/QuizzApplication/README.md

 ## TODO

+- webview for displaying information + links
-- see TODO's throughout code for more
+- more questions
+- launcher icon